 ✨ Final Thoughts

-The truth is, letting go of things doesn’t erase your memories.
-It frees you to live with more clarity, lightness, and love.
-And that’s a gift worth keeping.
+Letting go does not remove the memories from your mind.
+It allows you to live more clearly and with greater light and love.
+And that's a gift worth keeping.